Siege of Cawnpore: Recapture and retaliatory actions by the British

 Neill wrote; "Whenever a rebel is caught he is immediately tried, and, unless he can prove a defence, he is sentenced to he hanged at once: but the chief rebels or ringleaders I make first to clean up a certain portion of the pool of blood, still two inches deep in the shed where the fearful murder and mutilation of the women and children took place.
 To touch blood is most abhorrent to the high-caste natives.
 They think, by doing so, they doom their souls to perdition.
 Let them think so.
 My object is to inflict a fearful punishment for a revolting, cowardly, barbarous deed, and to strike terror into these rebels.
 The first I caught was a soubahdar, or native officer, a high-caste Brahmin, who tried, to resist my order to clean up the very u blood he had helped to shed but I made the provost-martial do his duty, and a few lashes soon made the miscreant accomplish his task.
 When done, he was taken out and immediately hanged, and, after death, buried in a ditch at the road side."
-Kaye records him writing; "a Mahomedan officer of our civil court, a great rascal, and one of the leading men: he rather objected, was flogged, made to lick part of the blood with his tongue".

 A later text, written by an eye witness but published decades later writes; "On the date of my visit a great part of the house had not been cleaned out; the floors of the rooms were still covered with congealed blood, littered with trampled, torn dresses of women and children, shoes, slippers, and locks of long hair, many of which had evidently been severed from the living scalps by sword-cuts.
 But among the traces of barbarous torture and cruelty which excited horror and a desire for revenge, one stood out prominently beyond all others.
 It was an iron hook fixed into the wall of one of the rooms in the house, about six feet from the floor.
 I could not possibly say for what purpose this hook had originally been fixed in the wall.
 I examined it carefully, and it appeared to have been an old fixture, which had been seized on as a diabolic and convenient instrument of torture by the inhuman wretches engaged in murdering the women and children.
 This hook was covered with dried blood, and from the marks on the whitewashed wall, it was evident that a little child had been hung on to it by the neck with its face to the wall, where the poor thing must have struggled for long, perhaps in the sight of its helpless mother, because the wall all round the hook on a level with it was covered with the hand-prints, and below the hook with the foot-prints, in blood, of a little child."